Calls for Stories

 Symposium Editor: Bryan A. Sisk, MD

-Narrative Inquiry in Bioethics will publish a collection of personal stories from parents and adolescents about their experience accessing their electronic health information (EHI) online.
+Narrative Inquiry in Bioethics will publish a collection of personal stories from parents and their children about their experience accessing their electronic health information (EHI) online.

-The 21st Century Cures Act requires healthcare systems to give adolescents and parents access to their EHI.
-This EHI includes clinical notes, imaging and laboratory results, and scheduled appointments.
-The goal of providing this EHI access is to support transparency and openness.
-This new access could result in harmful consequences, though, like disclosing an adolescent’s confidential information to their parents.
-Adolescents could also see upsetting results online before their doctor or parents can talk to them, like a cancer diagnosis.
-Parents might feel frustrated because some hospitals block parents from accessing the adolescent’s EHI.
+The 21st Century Cures Act requires healthcare systems to give adolescents and parents access to their EHI, which includes clinical notes, imaging and laboratory results, and appointment info.
+The goal of EHI access is to support transparency and openness.
+But this access could result in harmful consequences, like disclosing an adolescent’s confidential information to their parents.
+Adolescents could also see upsetting results, like a cancer diagnosis, online before their doctor or parents can talk to them.
+Parents might feel frustrated because some hospitals block them from accessing the adolescent’s EHI.

 We want true, personal stories in a form that is interesting and easy to read.
 You can write your story with your parent or adolescent or by yourself.
 In your story, please consider some of these questions: